bckohan/django-enum/CONTRIBUTING.rst

     poetry run pytest <path_to_tests_file>::ClassName::FunctionName

-For instance to run all tests in TestEnums, and then just the test_properties_and_symmetry test you would do:
+For instance to run all tests in TestDjangoEnums, and then just the test_properties_and_symmetry test you would do:

 .. code-block::

-    poetry run pytest enum_properties/tests/tests.py::TestEnums
+    poetry run pytest django_enum/tests/tests.py::TestDjangoEnums
-    poetry run pytest enum_properties/tests/tests.py::TestEnums::test_properties_and_symmetry
+    poetry run pytest django_enum/tests/tests.py::TestDjangoEnums::test_properties_and_symmetry